IPutuKrisnaPramanaYuda/IPutuKrisnaPramanaYuda/README.md

 <br/>

 ### About Me
-- Currently studying as an **Information Technology Student**.
+- Currently studying as an **Information Technology Student** and Just Tech Enjoyer.
-- Founder of **Ramaja Coffee** (developed a custom POS and Inventory system) and **Tridatu Visuals** (Photography and Videography services).
-- Experienced in web and mobile application development, workflow automation, and UI/UX design.
-- Actively participated in security programs such as the **Bali Public Bug Hunter**.
-- Currently focusing on developing full-scale applications, including **BISA (Bengkala Interactive Smart Assistant)**, and the physical expansion of Ramaja Coffee in Seririt, Buleleng.

 ---

 ### Tech Stack & Tools